lorizz/cc-custom-save/README.md

 -   **Order Matching**: The order of characters in `customsave.ini` must match the order in the SWF files to prevent data from being assigned incorrectly.

 -   **Data Integrity**: Modifying game files carries risks.
 Always double-check configurations and maintain backups to prevent data loss or corruption.
+-
+## Known Problems

+- **Startup Keybinds**: Everytime you open up the game you MUST reset your keybinds, since they will get resetted.

+- **Audio Settings**: Audio settings aren't loaded correctly from the `global_unlocks.json`, I suggest edit them directly from the file for now.

 ----------